RoboticAgents/project4-evoarm_3ppl/writing/report.md

 TODO: Describe the application/task that you decided to pursue.
 Include **all** steps you took to implement the task, including all non-technical and technical details.
 Please include references (links are okay) to all resources you have used.

+The chosen task for this assignment is the block picking up task.
+This task requires the robotic arm to pick up three blocks of varying sizes to assess the dexterity of the machine.

+Steps To Implement the Task:
+*

 ## Outcomes

 TODO: Demonstrate your completed application/task with visual representations of your working solution (pictures or videos of each experiment's scenario or a simulated map).
 Describe your observations of your working robot in a specific application.